ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 	Best of 3: Decider matches (e.g., matches where a team reaches their third win or third loss).

-	At times, it will be necessary to identify Legends and/or Contenders among a group of teams with identical records.
+	At times, it will be necessary to determine Opening or Elimination Stage invitations among a group of teams with identical records.
 In that case the following process should be used to separate them:

 		1 team: one of the two 3-0 teams.
 		- The two 3-0 teams play a best of 3 and the loser is eliminated.